akawashiro/straceprof/straceprof-js/README.md

 ## How It Works

-straceprof-js parses strace log files to extract information about processes:
+straceprof parses strace log files to extract information about processes:

 1. It looks for `execve` lines to identify when a process starts
 2. It looks for `exit` or `exit_group` lines to identify when a process ends